mslafrenie/RLS-kickstart/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: Sali Lafrenie | Returning Residence Fellow | Carleton Univeristy | Independent Research Project

-Interests:
-- Identifying and defining perfectionism in our lives
-- Highlighting resources and strategies for managing perfectionism
-- Creating a space for reflection

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons